MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/prepare-mtpeval.md

 ## Configuration order
-The table below indicates the order Microsoft recommends for configuring the Microsoft Threat Protection components for your trial lab environment deployment.
+The table below indicates the order Microsoft recommends for configuring the Microsoft Threat Protection components for your trial lab or pilot environment deployment.

 | Component                               | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              | Configuration order rank |
 |-----------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------|